auraphp/Aura.Dispatcher/README.md

 ### Installation

-This library requires PHP 5.4 or later, and has no userland dependencies.
+This library requires PHP 5.4 or later; we recommend using the latest available version of PHP as a matter of principle.
+It has no userland dependencies.

 It is installable and autoloadable via Composer as [aura/dispatcher](https://packagist.org/packages/aura/dispatcher).